KyleAMathews/trpc-crdt/README.md

   ],
 })

-await trpc.userCreate.mutation({id: `1`, name: `Kyle Mathews`})
+// Tell server to create a new user. await trpc.userCreate.mutation({id: `1`, name: `Kyle Mathews`})

-// New user is now at
+// The new user, written by the server, is now available at doc.getMap(`users`).get(`1`)
-doc.getMap(`users`).get(`1`)
 ```